 Inactive registrants are practitioners who, for one reason or another, are not currently engaged in the practice of the profession or need to take an extended leave from active practice but wish to maintain registration with CRPO.

 There are many reasons a registrant may wish to take an extended break from practice.
 A break might facilitate management of a personal crisis such as illness, bereavement or caretaking of a family member with a serious illness or injury, military deployment, extended travel, relocation out of province or overseas, sabbatical, parental leave, etc. The Inactive category is not recommended for leaves of less than 12 months in duration.

-A registrant should carefully weigh their options before applying to transfer into this category since Inactive members are prohibited from:
+A registrant should carefully weigh their options before applying to transfer into this category since Inactive registrants are prohibited from:

 - providing or supervising direct client care;